 Things to see and do

 The golden sands are as enticing as they ever were.
-Explore the Valley Gardens to experience something of the town's original Victorian air, while the Woodland Centre helps you discover the wildlife of the area.
+Explore the Valley Gardens to experience something of the town's original Victorian air.
+Take a short ride on the Saltburn Miniature Railway that trundles from the beach-side Cat Nab station for half-a-mile to Forest Halt, while the Woodland Centre helps you discover the wildlife of the area.

 The Cliff Lift (dating from 1884) is one of the world's oldest water-powered funicular railways – it operates daily from Easter until the end of September and at weekends in October, November and December.